FanDuel Missouri promo code pre-registration: Get up to $400 in bonus bets by signing up, placing $5 bet

 FanDuel Missouri offers $100 in bonus bets during Missouri betting pre-registration, plus an additional $300 in bonus bets if your initial $5 wager wins

-The latest FanDuel promo code didn't wait until Black Friday to offer a steal of a deal in which Missourians can get up to $400 in bonus bets.
-Those in the Show Me State have been enjoying it for over a week.
-With Missouri sports betting launching on Dec.
-1., up to $400 in bonus bets are offered via the promotion as you get $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
-All you have to do is register on FanDuel before December 1.
+Not even a holiday weekend can overshadow the fact that Missouri sports betting is just around the corner.
+It launches on December 1, and the latest FanDuel promo code is commemorating the launch by offering up to $400 in bonus bets.
+Whether the Chiefs or Blues, whether basketball or soccer, you get $100 in bonus bets upon signing up, plus another $300 in bonus bets if your initial $5 wager wins.
+To activate this special, you must sign up before December 1.
 Click here to claim the latest FanDuel promo code:

 For the full terms and conditions and how to claim the promo, read our FanDuel promo code review.